codewind-resources/rogue-cloud/docs/Developing-Eclipse-on-Codewind.md

   cd (path to your codewind workspace from the previous step) git clone https://github.com/microclimate-dev2ops/rogue-cloud-client
   ```
-3) Import the project into Eclipse: Select `File` (menu item) > `Import...`, then in the dialog select `General` (tree item) > `Existing Projects into Workspace` and click `Next >`.
+3) Now, import the project into Eclipse: Select `File` (menubar item) > `Import...`, then in the dialog select `General` (tree item) > `Existing Projects into Workspace` and click `Next >`.
-4) Select `Select root directory` and click `Browse...`, select `(codewind workspace path)/rogue-cloud-client`, then click `Select Folder`.
+4) Select `Select root directory` and click `Browse...`, select `(codewind workspace path from above)/rogue-cloud-client`, then click `Select Folder`.
 Click `Finish`.
 Wait for the project to build.
-5) Right-click on `Codewind` (in `Codewind Explorer` view) > `Local Projects` > 'Add Existing Project...'.
+5) Right-click on `Codewind` (in `Codewind Explorer` view) > `Local Projects` > `Add Existing Project...`.
 6) `gameclient` should appear in the checkbox list, select it (if not already selected), then click `Next >`.
 7) Select `MicroProfile / Java EE` (if not already selected), then click `Finish`.
 8) Before the code starts building, the container needs to initialize and download the Java and Maven dependencies for the underlying build system.
-This can take up to 7 to 10 minutes depending on CPU and network connection (this initialization is only required the first time you use the Codewind tools).
+This can take between 5 to 10 minutes depending on CPU and network connection (this initialization is only required the first time you use MicroProfile with the Codewind tools).

 Additional information about creating and [importing projects into Codewind is available our website.](https://www.eclipse.org/codewind/mdteclipsegettingstarted.html)